zeeshanalipanhwar/zeeshanalipanhwar/README.md

 ✨ I have good mathematical, analytical and logical problem solving skills.

-🔭 I’m currently working on _Nuclie Instance Segmentation of Histology Images as my PG thesis_.
+🔭 I’m currently working on _Nuclei Instance Segmentation of Histology Images as my PG thesis_.

 🌱 I’m currently learning _Object Detection based and other methods for Instance Segmentation_.

 👯 I’m looking to collaborate on _any Computer Vision techniques to solve real-world problems_.

-🤔 I’m looking for help with _Instance Seg. especialy using Object Detection based techniques_.
+🤔 I’m looking for help with _Instance Segmentation especialy using Object Detection based techniques_.

 💬 Ask me about _Artificial Inteligence, Machine Learning, Deep Learning, and Computer Vision_.